Diagnosing the Rich Young Ruler’s Problem

 So what does all this mean in practical terms of our exposition and application of this pericope?
 Preaching or teaching this passage as primarily a warning about covetousness misses the bigger picture — a picture that includes all of us, not just some of us.
 The most textually accurate, and therefore weightiest, application is this: man’s fundamental problem is not with anything on the second table of the law; it’s with the first.

 The rich young ruler demonstrates that you can, for all practical purposes, keep the second table “from your youth” without keeping the first.* But you cannot keep the first without inevitably keeping the second (Mt 22:35-40).
 Any infraction of the second table starts with an infraction of the first.
 No one’s chief sin is covetousness, or adultery, or murder; every murderer’s or adulterer’s or coveter’s first and chief sin is idolatry.
 We’re not sinners because we sin; we sin because we are, at heart, idolaters.

 Paul teaches that all covetousness is idolatry (Col 3:5).
 But not all idolatry is covetousness.
 Idolatry takes many forms.
 It could even be said that all sin is idolatry.
-Every sin is a decision to choose, over God, not just something else but something he hates and forbids.
+Every sin is a decision to choose something else over God.
 And every choice of anything over God, no matter how legal or legitimate the object itself may be, is idolatry in its most native form: self-worship.

 * Perfectly, no; but that’s not the point.
 Jesus didn’t argue with the man’s imperfect keeping of the second table of the law; he illustrated the man’s utter failure to live by the first table.